khoi-nguyen/notes/README.md

 - Clone this repository in Atom (`Ctrl+Shift+8`, `Clone an existing Github repository`, Clone from `https://github.com/khoi-nguyen/teaching.git`)

 Press `F7` and select `init`.
+This could take a while depending on your internet connection.

 Open a `.md` file to edit, press `F7` and select current.
 Subsequent builds can be triggered by pressing `F9`.